dwinaya/frontity-vercel-builder/README.md

 # Frontity - Now builder FORKED from [Frontity now-builder](https://github.com/frederikNordahl/now-builder)

-This builder attempts to stay updated with vercel and NodeJS version 22, so it will work with SWR and caching.
+This builder attempts to stay updated with Vercel and NodeJS version 22, so it will work with SWR and caching.

 ## Before deploying